Title

 (e) Any other activity relating to immigration enforcement, or actions that lead to an immigration enforcement.

 (13) Certification.
-The Police Commissioner, Sheriff, and any other official with custody of individuals on behalf of the City shall annually certify to the Mayor and City Council that their agencies are not parties to any 287(g) Agreement or any immigration enforcement activity, have not allocated any resources toward such activities, and have not participated in such activities during the preceding year.
+The Police Commissioner, Sheriff, and any other official with custody of individuals on behalf of the City shall certify on a quarterly basis to the Mayor and City Council that their agencies are not parties to any 287(g) Agreement or any immigration enforcement activity, have not allocated any resources toward such activities, and have not participated in such activities during the preceding quarter.
 Where such officials are unable to so certify, they shall provide a report of resources spent on such activity and the legal justification for such expenditure.

-(14) Exclusive right of enforcement.
-The City Solicitor shall possess the exclusive right to bring a civil action in a court of competent jurisdiction against a person violating this Chapter.
+(14) Private right of action.
+The City Solicitor or any individual aggrieved by a violation of this Section or any entity a member of which is aggrieved by a violation of this Section may bring a civil action in a court of competent jurisdiction against a county, city, department or agency that employs a person violating this Section and no individual City employee or agent acting within the scope of employment, and without authority as a City Designee, shall be subject to liability under this subsection.
 The limitations period for a civil action brought pursuant to this Section shall be three (3) years from the date the complainant knew or should have known of the alleged violation.

 (15) Remedies: A court of competent jurisdiction may order the following remedies: